choushetti/FileShareX/README.md

 # FileShareX
-Web portal to share, store and display files
+Web portal to share, store and display files.